confluentinc/ksql/docs-md/capacity-planning.md

 estimate 50,000 cities.
 To store all the aggregates will require approximately 2.4 MB of memory, which is negligible.

-Each KSQL server should have at least about 12 GB of memory.
+Each ksqlDB Server should have at least about 12 GB of memory.

-#### Kafka Provisioning
+#### {{ site.ak }} Provisioning

-KSQL would create 5 new topics (3 output topics, 1 repartition topic, and 1 changelog topic), each with 64 partitions.
-You would have to account for 256 additional partitions in the Kafka cluster.
+ksqlDB would create 5 new topics (3 output topics, 1 repartition topic, and 1 changelog topic), each with 64 partitions.
+You would have to account for 256 additional partitions in the {{ site.ak }} cluster.

 Page last revised on: {{ git_revision_date }}